About Me

 I’m the designated family photographer and am occasionally co-opted for events and weddings.

-I’ve long been a fan of sketch and improv comedy.
+I’ve long been a fan of improv and sketch comedy.

-I’ve been taking online improv classes through the Upright Citizens Brigade theater for about a year.
-I’ve loved learning about the mechanics behind what makes a scene good.
-There is a lot that can be gleaned from improv about team dynamics, trusting your gut and finding patterns.
+I’ve loved learning the mechanics of what makes a scene good and what makes stuff funny.
+There is a lot that can be gleaned from improv about team dynamics, gaining confidence, trusting your gut, and finding patterns.

 I love to cook.

-I’m definitely a maximalist - the more steps, and the more ingredients the better.
-Nothing beats the feeling of waking up and remembering you’re marinating something from the night before.
+I’m definitely a maximalist - the more steps, the more ingredients, the better.
+The best feeling in the world is waking up, and then remembering that I’ve got something good to cook, marinating in the fridge.

 I’m good at making pizza; I even developed a pizza course which I taught a few times while at Google.
-I’m consistently amazed at how, even though I’ve made 200+ pies, I always find new ways to make mistakes, and new workarounds.
+I’m consistently amazed at how, even though I’ve made 200+ pies, I always find new ways to screw up, and new ways to fix it.

 Dad-ing

-One of the most formative personal experiences has been being a parent to my two kids, Robin and April.
+One of the most formative personal experiences has been being a parent to my two kids.

 They’ve been an endless source of fun and frustration, a trigger for self-examination, and creative inspiration.
 It’s amazing what we can do when we’re without inhibition and don’t let ourselves get in our own way!